CityOfZion/standards/nodes.md

 All passwords should be considered strong (use this [lastpass solution](https://lastpass.com/generatepassword.php)).

 ## SSH authentication keys
-Restricting SSH login to public keys make it as good as the keys protection, se we require the use of a physical OpenPGP SmartCard for SSH authentication.
+Restricting SSH login to public keys makes it as good as the keys protection, so we require the use of a physical OpenPGP SmartCard for SSH authentication.
 We recommend Yubikey 4.
-For more about the abilities of PGP on Yubikey refer to [official documentation](https://developers.yubico.com/PGP/).
+For more about the abilities of PGP on Yubikey, refer to [official documentation](https://developers.yubico.com/PGP/).

  - Full [Windows guide](https://developers.yubico.com/PGP/SSH_authentication/Windows.html)
  - Full [Linux/MacOS](https://github.com/drduh/YubiKey-Guide)

 Change the defaults Admin PIN from `12345678` and PIN from `123456` to secure memorized combinations.

-After add to your key to the SmartCard enabled authentication agent, gpg-agent comes bundled in gpg2 - we recommend that.
+After adding your key to the SmartCard enabled authentication agent, gpg-agent comes bundled in gpg2 - we recommend that.

 ## Service provider specific configuration:

-On the provider firewall (outside OS settings) setup for block all and add exceptions to ports 22, 20333 and 10333 only.
+On the provider firewall (outside OS settings), setup for block all and add exceptions to ports 22, 20333 and 10333 only.
-If other services share the account please be sure to place the nodes in an anti-affinity group.
+If other services share the account, please be sure to place the nodes in an anti-affinity group.

 ## Linux server configuration

 Every node needs 2 managers, located in different jurisdictions.
 Each should have a dedicated user able to login into the system and a third consensus user (not acessible by SSH) should be the only with access to the private keys for the consensus node (careful with the Ubuntu version, this guide uses 16.04 LTS).

-on first login give a strong password to root, you will only need this if sudo password is lost (or to revoke those):
+On first login, give a strong password to root, you will only need this if sudo password is lost (or to revoke those):
 ```shell
 su (sudo su on Ubuntu)
 passwd